easttennesseecc-star/Q-Top-Dog-IDE/OAUTH_CLIENT_CONFIGURATION.md

 ## 📱 Mobile/Remote Access

-For accessing Q-IDE from other machines:
+For accessing Top Dog from other machines:

 1. Update redirect URI in OAuth providers:
    - Change `localhost` to actual hostname/IP